 Mario’s is a walk-up stand in Little Italy that opened in 1954 and has fantastic Italian ice, which is perfect when you need a break from the richness of creamier sweets.
 All the flavors are good, but the go-to here is the lemon.
 It’s the perfect mix of tart and sweet, with little chunks of lemon rind adding freshness.
 Head here before they close for the season, which is usually mid September.

-Sit Outside On A Great New Patio
+Hang Out On A Great New Patio

 Bar Avec is the rooftop bar on the eighth floor above Avec River North, and it’s a perfect low-key rooftop option for drinks and a light bite that won’t involve a gazillion tourists.
 The rooftop is shaded, full of plants and trees, and has a great view of downtown.
 Order a cocktail and small plates like salmon tartare or the brandade, and enjoy the scenery without having to meet up with your extended family at Navy Pier.